NyllRE/nuxt-file-storage/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

 Easy solution to store files in your nuxt apps.
-Be able to upload files from the frontend and recieve them from the backend to then save the files in your project.
+Be able to upload files from the frontend and receive them from the backend to then save the files in your project.

 -  [✨ &nbsp;Release Notes](/CHANGELOG.md)
 -  [🏀 Online playground](https://stackblitz.com/github/NyllRE/nuxt-file-storage?file=playground%2Fapp.vue)